Ralith/openxrs/README.md

   application.
 This is useful when the target environment guarantees the presence of an OpenXR implementation at a specific location, making the loader redundant.
+- `nalgebra` exposes `Into` and `From` impls for converting to and from nalgebra types where appropriate.

 ## `openxr-sys`